How Do I Tape Down a Cable? – The Complete Guide to Taping Down Cables with Gaff Tape and other Solutions

 When Do I Tape?

-Since I’m all about working smarter and not harder, the 1st step to taping cables is to think about our cable runs with avoiding crossing walkways of any kind.
+Since I’m all about working smarter and not harder, the first step to taping cables is to think about our cable runs to avoid crossing walkways of any kind.

 This means, whenever possible, you should follow the edge of the stage or a wall or any other architectural feature that prevents the area you’re running the cable in from becoming a walkway.
 This is key.